MEET THE TRUSTEES

 Edward Netsel

 Ed took over running the PhysioNet activities on behalf of his local Rotary Club and became the South East England Co-ordinator and Trustee.
-He and his team operate as a
+He and his team operate as a working hub for PhysioNet for London and the South East of England.

 WHO WE ARE